Linear regression with known noise distribution up to a scale: The reward of not using the OLSE

-\subsection{Linear model with known error distribution: Literature review}
+\subsection{Linear model with known error distribution: literature review}

-Apart from the existence of the second moment, the least squares method does not require additional assumptions about the distribution of the noise to be the best linear unbiased estimator.
-While the OLSE behaves optimally when the noise is Gaussian, outperforming all other unbiased estimators of the regression vector, several research works have studied the linear model with a known noise distribution that is not Gaussian.
-This naturally brings us to talking about robust estimation, a field where Peter J. Huber, hereafter referred to as PJH, had led some significant work.
+The least squares method only requires the existence of a second moment for the noise distribution.
+Under this assumption, the OLSE is the best linear unbiased estimator.
+When the noise is Gaussian, the OLSE is even optimal among all unbiased estimators of the regression vector.
+However, many studies have considered linear models where the noise distribution is known but not Gaussian.
+This naturally leads to the field of robust estimation, where Peter J. Huber (hereafter PJH) made major contributions.
+In his 1964 paper \citep{huber1964}, PJH studied how sensitive the OLSE is to deviations from Gaussian assumptions.
+He was motivated by the poor performance of the OLSE under heavy-tailed or contaminated error distributions.
+To address this issue, he investigated alternative estimators that remain reliable under model misspecification.

-In his 1964 paper, PJH investigated the fragility of the OLSE when the error distribution deviates from Gaussian assumptions \citep{huber1964}.
-Motivated by the poor performance of OLSE under heavy-tailed or contaminated error distributions, he initiated a systematic exploration of alternative estimators that remain reliable under model misspecification.
-As a first step in this broader agenda, PJH focused on the estimation of a location parameter.
-Given $n$ i.i.d. realizations $X_1, \ldots, X_n$ from a distribution $F$, he proposed estimating the central tendency of $F$ via an \emph{M-estimator} $T_n = T_n(X_1, \ldots, X_n)$, defined as the minimizer of an objective function of the form:
+As a first step, PJH focused on estimating a location parameter.
+Let $X_1, \ldots, X_n$ be i.i.d. observations from a distribution $F$.
+He introduced the notion of an \emph{M-estimator}, defined as,